 To fully answer the question, “What does Medicaid not cover in VA?” applicants must confirm with their health provider.
 Beneficiaries will have to pay the bill for any health services or items received that are not covered by Medicaid.

-Types of Medicaid Insurance in Virginia
+Understanding Types of Medicaid Insurance in Virginia

 There are different types of Medicaid insurance from which applicants can choose.
 The types of Medicaid insurance chosen determine the premiums which enrollees pay.
 There are six managed care organizations (MCOs) that provide Medicaid health care services in Virginia.
 The MCOs include Aetna Better Health of Virginia, Anthem Health Keepers Plus, INTotal Health, Kaiser Permanente, Optima Family Care and VAPremiere.